-FIGURE 1.1.
-Overview of the variational approach.
-Given data and prior features in a metric space $\mathcal{F}$ , inference corresponds to a Riemannian gradient flow with respect to an objective function J(W) on the assignment manifold $\mathcal{W}$ .
-The curve of matrices W(t) assigns at each t prior data $\mathcal{P}{\mathcal{F}}$ to observed data f and terminates at a global maximum $W^$ that constitutes a labeling, i.e. a unique assignment of a single prior datum to each data point.
+Fig. 1 Overview of the variational approach.
+Given data and prior features in a metric space \mathscr{F} , inference corresponds to a Riemannian gradient flow with respect to an objective function J(W) on the assignment manifold \mathscr{W} .
+The curve of matrices W(t) assigns at each t prior data $\mathscr{P}{\mathscr{F}}$ to observed data f and terminates at a global maximum W^ that constitutes a labeling, i.e., a unique assignment of a single prior datum to each data point.
 Spatial coherence of the labeling field is enforced by geometric averaging over spatial neighborhoods.
-The entire dynamic process on the assignment manifold achieves a MAP-labeling in a smooth, geometrical setting, realized with sparse interior-point numerics in terms of parallel multiplicative updates.
+The entire dynamic process on the assignment manifold achieves a MAP labeling in a smooth, geometrical setting, realized with sparse interior-point numerics in terms of parallel multiplicative updates eling the image labeling problem and for computing a solution.
+This distinction avoids to mix up physical dimensions, specific data formats, etc., with the representation of the inference problem.
+It ensures broad applicability to any application domain that can be equipped with a metric which properly reflects data similarity.
+It also enables to normalize the representation used for inference, so as to remove any bias toward a solution not induced by the data at hand.